zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Detailed view**: A way to view audit history that shows changes in a table format, making it easy to see exactly what changed in each field.

-**Dimensions**: Classification codes you assign to transaction lines, such as department, account, cost center, and tax rate.
-Dimensions help organize transactions in your accounting system and can affect who needs to approve them.
+**Dimensions**: Classification codes you assign to transaction lines, such as department, account, cost centre, and tax rate.
+Dimensions help organise transactions in your accounting system and can affect who needs to approve them.

 **Document chat**: A feature that lets you discuss a document directly within Zudello.